TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Housing.md

 # Launcher Housing
 ## Functionality
 The launcher housing will provide power to the other subsystems connected to the main interceptor body, provide a functional E-Stop button, have a lighting system, and have a firing alarm.
 The power system will be made up of two power supplies, a 36 V to 12 V step down converter, a low level 5 V 2 channel relay, 4 power distribution blocks, and a latching twist to turn on push button.
 Lighting will be done with two 1 meter long LED strips in purple and gold colors.
-A 12 V buzzers will be used for the firing alarm.
+A 12 V buzzer will be used for the firing alarm.
 ## Constraints

 * C5: Include a clearly marked power switch on the interceptor.